 A good search phrase example is a photographer with the SEO title starts with “Wedding Photographer

 A bad example is a photographer with the SEO title starts with “Wedding Photography

 with Attitude, Style & Fun”.
-People will not be searching this specific phrase.
+People will not be searching for this specific phrase.

 It makes a great Page Heading, but a bad SEO Title.

-The Meta Description is another component which is referenced by the Algorithm.
+The Meta Description is another component that is referenced by the Algorithm.
 This is also really important for conversion when you appear in the results.

-Good Meta Descriptions are a Call to Action of the page.
+Good Meta Descriptions are a Call to Action on the page.
 Try to keep this within 160 characters, as anything larger will be automatically culled.